Rinthy-AI/i/README.md

 - In general, reductions are order-dependent, but currently we ignore this and only consider associative reductions.
 Should we support non-associative reductions?
+- Should i be intrinsically affine indexed?
+That is, can the backend interfacing code be written to expect single-usize indexing?

 ## Inspiration
 - [FlashAttention](https://arxiv.org/pdf/2205.14135) (hmm, could a compiler